match4everyone/match4healthcare/README.md

 After changes to the Docker configuration, you have to restart and build the containers with `docker-compose -f docker-compose.dev.yml up --build`.

-### Production

-To run a container in production and in a new environment execute the `setup.sh` script which builds the containers, runs all configurations and then starts the web service.

-If you want to deploy manually follow these steps closly:

-1. Build the containers
-2. Make messages
-3. Compile messages
-4. Collect static
-5. Migrate
-6. Restart containers (important, whitenoise does not reload static files after it has started)

 ## Local
 - create migration after model change:
 `python3 manage.py makemigrations`